 Respiratory challenges in calves

-Cattle are more prone than other species to develop respiratory challenges due to some specific anatomical and physiological features, such as lung size compared to body mass and lung clearance.
-Respiratory challenges in calves are the second most common challenge for pre-weaned calves, after intestinal challenges.
-Respiratory challenges in calves are responsible for significant economic losses, delays in growth and production performance, as well as early development of longer lasting challenges in animals and increased management costs.
+Cattle are more prone than other species to develop respiratory challenges due to several specific anatomical and physiological features, such as lung size relative to body mass and lung clearance ability.
+Respiratory challenges in calves are the second most common challenge for pre-weaned calves, after digestive challenges.
+Respiratory challenges in calves are responsible for significant economic losses, due to reduced growth and production performance, as well as early development of longer lasting challenges in animals and increased management costs.
 Calves that face respiratory challenges at the start of life are known to struggle more with heat stress later in life, as they cannot remove body heat as effectively via panting.

 Causes of respiratory challenges

-Within the factors that can be attributed to the animal, we find: Its state of general condition, the degree of immunity achieved and its state of maturity.
-Among the environmental factors, able to modulate the prevalence and severity of the challenge, we find: Stressful situations generated by environmental changes such as feeding, as well as induced by variations in temperature, humidity and ventilation, the mixing of animals from different origins and the size of the herd.
+- Among the environmental factors, impacting the prevalence and severity of the challenge, we find: stressful situations generated by environmental changes such as feeding, changes in temperature, humidity and ventilation; the mixing of animals from different origins and the size of the herd.
 Lastly, housing environments with poor air exchange may also favour the accumulation of unfavourable bacteria and pollutants, such as dust and ammonia.
 Temperature and humidity greatly affect the health of the animal with the negative impact on the mucociliary activity and functionality of the pulmonary arteries.

-To take a proactive approach for optimal respiratory health, it is very important to limit the exposure of the animal to the risk factors that cause challenges:
+To take a proactive approach for optimal respiratory health, it is very important to limit the exposure of the animal to the above risk factors that cause challenges.

 Hygiene and housing

-It is important to support the (passive) immunity of the calf starting from a good colostrum procedure.
-At birth, maternal antibodies play a protective role against respiratory challenges in the first weeks of the calf’s life: an inadequate transfer of maternal immunity with colostrum doubles the risk of developing respiratory challenges in the calf.
-In order not to compromise the immunity of the calf it is important to reduce the situations during which stress can be expected before and after weaning, mixing and movement of animals.
+It is important to support the (passive) immunity of the calf starting with a good colostrum procedure.
+At birth, maternal antibodies play a protective role against respiratory challenges in the first weeks of the calf’s life: inadequate transfer of maternal immunity with colostrum doubles the risk of developing respiratory challenges in the calf.
+In order not to compromise the immunity of the calf it is important to reduce the situations during which challenging situations can be expected before and after weaning and e.g. via mixing and movement of animals.

-To take a proactive approach for optimal respiratory health in calves, is very important to reduce risk factors but also support the immune system of calves.
+To take a proactive approach for optimal respiratory health in calves is very important to reduce risk factors and to support the immune system of calves.
 It will result in a better developed lactation animal that produces more milk and can deal with heat stress better.

 Get in touch!

-Would you like to be visited by an advisor to discuss the health challenges on your farm together?
-Our AHV Specialist will be happy to visit you to jointly assess the health of your cows and come up with appropriate cow-specific advice.
+Would you like to be visited by an Territory Manager to discuss the health challenges on your farm together?
+Our AHV Territory Manager will be happy to visit you to jointly assess the health of your cows and come up with appropriate farm-specific advice.